Four young people died. Did teen driver cause accident, or is Union Pacific to blame?

 At the time of their deaths, Smith and Velasquez, graduates of Central High School, were enrolled at Fresno City College.
 Fernandez, a graduate of Clovis West High, had a job as a clerk for a local law firm.
 A California Highway Patrol report says the foursome and Martinez were at a mobile home off Jefferson Avenue on the east side of the tracks.
 Golden State Boulevard runs parallel to the tracks on the west side.

+Shortly before 2 a.m.
+Smith and the others left the home and headed west on Jefferson Avenue.

-The CHP report says Smith caused the collision when she drove through at the stop sign.
+The CHP report says Smith caused the collision when she braked but then rolled through the stop sign.
 The northbound Union Pacific train was going about 45 mph when it hit the driver’s side of the car, propelling it in a northwesterly direction, the report says.

 The train’s engineer, R.D.
 Green, told the CHP that he had been sounding his horn at each crossing.
 Green also said he saw the westbound car on the tracks but could not avoid the collision.